emmalgs/beepboop/README.md

 Test: "It should replace numbers containing a 2 with "Boop!" and return the updated array"
 Code: beepBooper(11);
 Expected Output: [0, "Beep!", "Boop!", 3, 4, 5, 6, 7, 8, 9, "Beep!, "Beep!"];

+Test: "It should replace multiple numbers containing a 2 with "Boop!" and return the updated array, following heirarchy rules"
+Code: beepBooper(12);
+Expected Output: [0, "Beep!", "Boop!", 3, 4, 5, 6, 7, 8, 9, "Beep!, "Beep!", "Boop!"];